InterStella0/starlight-dpy/docs/examples.rst

     view = MyPaginationView(['hello', 'my', 'name', 'stella'])
     await view.start(ctx)

 Overriding corresponding buttons will completely replace the button.
+However, it does retain the position of the button.

 .. note::
     By default, :meth:`SimplePaginationView.format_page` returns an str version of your elements.